DarkStar1982/life/README.md

 based on Brandon Smith's Rust implementation of an unmodified Game of Life.

 The major difference are two additional parameters:
-* Entropy (each alive cell has a half/life where it becomes dead, regardless of its neighbors' state
+* Entropy (each alive cell has a halflife where it becomes dead, regardless of its neighbors' state
 * Energy (some dead cells may become alive at each generation, regardless of their neighbors' state )

 It uses [Piston](https://www.piston.rs/) to create a window and draw the world